Seymour100/list-of-python-api-wrappers/readme.md

 Found a broken API?
 Excellent!
 Please submit a pull request with it fixed or removed.

 See my discussion of working with APIs in Towards Data Science [here](https://towardsdatascience.com/how-to-get-data-from-apis-with-python-dfb83fdc5b5b).
+The [pandas-datareader](https://pandas-datareader.readthedocs.io/) allows you to retrieve data for input into pandas DataFrames from 15 sources.
+Most are financial.
+See more [here](https://pandas-datareader.readthedocs.io/en/latest/remote_data.html).

 ## The List